seahow-uk/vmware-admin-scripts/esxi-on-kvm/README.md

     *  join the L0 to your Active Directory Domain
     *  install AWS SSM and Cloudwatch agents
     *  inject the variables you set at the top into ./main.sh
-    *  disable source-dest-check for the instance's networking
+    *  disable source-dest-check for the first/primary ENI on the instance (in case you have more than one)
+    *  replace/inject routes for 192.168.0.0/16 to the primary ENI on this instance for *all* routing tables in this VPC
     *  Run ./main.sh which prepares everything right up to the point before you start actually deploying ESX/VCSA/etc

  *  *NOTE: I recommend you create a Launch Template that contains this userdata script pre-filled out.
 Makes redeployment of L0 from scratch a lot easier.*